shkwon98/rpi4-preemptrt/README.md

 <br>

-## D. Installing the xenomai libraries on the Raspberry pi
+## D. Installing the preempt-rt on the Raspberry pi

 1. Inside the raspberry pi, unpack the .tgz and copy it
 ```bash